 You have multiple possibilities for the authentication:

-• Service Principle (insert manual) (Authentication with an service principle insert the appId, TenantId and secret manual)
+- Service Principal (insert manually) (Authentication with a service principal — insert the appId, TenantId and secret manually)

-• Service Principle (auto creation and sace local) (Automatic creation of a new service principle and store the connection information secure on you device to remember for the next login)
+- Service Principal (auto creation and save locally) (Automatic creation of a new service principal and store the connection information securely on your device to remember for the next login)

 Features